-- NLF: Boards and other Grantees must ensure that local procedures are implemented to identify eligible individuals at the point of entry by allowing individuals to self-identify via the Greeter system sign-in. - NLF: Boards and other Grantees must ensure that written copies of local priority of service policies and procedures are maintained at all service delivery points and, to the extent practicable, posted in a way that makes it possible for the public to easily access them.
+- NLF: Boards and other Grantees must ensure that local procedures are implemented to identify eligible individuals at the point of entry by allowing individuals to self-identify via the WorkInTexas.com Greeter system, or other applicable sign-in procedures where Greeter is unavailable. - NLF: Boards and other Grantees must ensure that written copies of local priority of service policies and procedures are maintained at all service delivery points and, to the extent practicable, posted in a way that makes it possible for the public to easily access them.